-ANDREW REVKIN: Well, my understanding of it, of what he’s talking about, is a 20% reduction from projected growth of gas usage.
-In other words, it’s not 20% less than we’re using now.
+ANDREW REVKIN: Well, my understanding of it, of what he’s talking about, is a 20 percent reduction from projected growth of gas usage.
+In other words, it’s not 20 percent less than we’re using now.
 So it’s actually a very modest step, according to most experts that are looking at this.
 And the solutions, this idea — in fact, last night I was trying to get us to just kind of not use the word "renewable" when we talk about renewable fuels, because not all "renewable," quote/unquote, fuels are renewable.
 If you are quintupling our production of corn-based ethanol as an alternative to gas, you’re setting the stage for all kinds of other problems.
-In fact, I noticed that even Senator Inhofe, the guy who actually attacked The North Pole Was Here on the Senate floor last year — he’s not, you know, a fan of the environment, by most accounts — he was very reserved in how he treated the President’s call for ethanol as being the alternative.
+In fact, I noticed that even Senator Inhofe, the guy who actually attacked The North Pole was Here on the Senate floor last year — he’s not, you know, a fan of the environment, by most accounts — he was very reserved in how he treated the president’s call for ethanol as being the alternative.
 From his standpoint, it’s not clear that that can even happen, and environmental groups have many other concerns about that, as well.

 AMY GOODMAN: What about President Bush acknowledging, and the overall administration — something you’ve written a lot about — acknowledging global warming?